• teaching

 brave; heroic

-(Hamilton Chen)
+gang: (Hamilton Chen)

 (1): a group of persons working together (2) : a group of persons working to unlawful or antisocial ends; especially : a band of antisocial adolescents